cloudcreativity/laravel-json-api/UPGRADE.md

 Use the request object to get the resource id, relationship name and document (the JSON API request content).
 Refer to the interface for methods available.

+#### Eloquent Hooks

+The `saving`, `saved`, `creating`, `created`, `updating`, `updated` method hooks now receive the resource provided by the client as the second method argument.
+(This object passed implements `CloudCreativity\JsonApi\Contracts\Object\ResourceInterface`.)

+In addition, these methods are no longer implemented in the parent class.
+This means you can use whatever method signature you want, including type-hinting the first argument as the specific class of model that is being handled by the controller.

 #### Search All

 You now need to always inject a search object into the Eloquent controller, otherwise the controller will return a